nickyliux/nl_rigging_tools/README.md

 # nl-rigging-tools

 ## Background
 For years, I have been rigging characters with my own autorigger .
 Once in a project I was using Ziva and find it interesting rigging the actual "skeleton".
-Meanwhile I would like to apply python and anatomy through the project.
+Meanwhile I would like to apply python and learn more about anatomy through the project.

 ## Overview

-- <b>Modular : </b>
+nl-rigging-tools is designed with the following key features in mind :
-Convenient when part of entire rig is needed.
+- <b>Modular : </b>Support character with any number of parts
-- <b>Custom Framework : </b>
+- <b>Auto Connect : </b> Each part has it's own in / out plug.
+Connections made according to distance in each build.
-Simplify tools development.
+- <b>Serialization : </b> Templates / proxies / control shapes can be saved and restored.
-- <b>Auto Skinning : </b> Simplify binding for skeleton meshes.
+- <b>Custom Framework : </b> I was about to use PyMel at the beginning.
+Thanks to Nick Hughes' Udemy course, "Python for Maya: Beginner to Advanced Rigging Automation" I learn a better way of development and building concise code.
-- <b>Data Reuse : </b> Guide / proxy / control data can be customized, saved and reused.
+- <b>Auto binding for skeleton meshes : </b> The number of bones

 ## Framework Python Classes